 - Bachelor or Master degree in Computer Science, Software Engineering or Information Engineering in well-known universities.
 Preferences are given to applicants with some research experience.

-Good programming skills in at least one mainstream language such as Java, Python and C++.
+- Good programming skills in at least one mainstream language such as Java, Python and C++.

-Good reading/writing skills in English.
+- Good reading/writing skills in English.
 Preferences are given to applicants who score 80+ in TOEFL (iBT) or 6.5+ in IELTS.

-Remuneration is highly competitive.
-If you are awarded Hong Kong PhD Fellowships (HKPFS), you can receive 25.8k HKD (equiv. to 3.2k USD) monthly and other matching benefits by the university/department.
+- For PhD students, if you are awarded Hong Kong PhD Fellowships (HKPFS), you can receive 25.8k HKD (equiv. to 3.2k USD) monthly and other matching benefits by the university/department.